 Nintendo forecasts decline in Switch sales, warns of chip uncertainty

-Japan's Nintendo Co Ltd on Thursday forecast annual Switch console sales to fall 11.5per cent, in what would be the first decline for the five-year-old device after riding a pandemic-induced boom in home gaming.

-TOKYO: Japan's Nintendo Co Ltd on Thursday forecast annual Switch console sales to fall 11.5per cent, in what would be the first decline for the five-year-old device after riding a pandemic-induced boom in home gaming.
+TOKYO: Japan's Nintendo on Thursday (May 6) forecast annual Switch console sales to fall 11.5 per cent, in what would be the first decline for the five-year-old device after riding a pandemic-induced boom in home gaming.

-The Kyoto-based firm expects to sell 25.5 million units in the business year that started April 1.
-That would compare with 28.8 million a year earlier after booking an 82per cent rise in operating profit at 640.6 billion yen (US$5.9 billion).
+The Kyoto-based firm expects to sell 25.5 million units in the business year that started Apr 1.
+That would compare with 28.8 million a year earlier after booking an 82 per cent rise in operating profit at 640.6 billion yen (US$5.9 billion).

 In announcing the figures, Nintendo President Shuntaro Furukawa also said a shortage of chips, which has affected electronics makers worldwide, was affecting production and adding to uncertainty.